ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ???
 Note "My RX and TX are bound, and I'm getting stick inputs, but I can only get 10 Telemetry sensors"
     Check if you have Telemetry Feature enabled in your FC Configuration.

-    Also, verify the Rx pad from the receiver is connected properly to a Tx pad in the FC in the same UART as the Tx wire from the receiver.
+    Also, verify the RX pad from the receiver is connected properly to a TX pad in the FC in the same UART as the TX wire from the receiver.

     Also, make sure you have deleted and rediscovered the sensors.
 It's good to increase the TLM Ratio so the acquisition of the sensors will be faster.